Let’s stay safe at home…together!

 Want to chat with your community?
 Share a helpful resource?
 Ask a burning question?
 Join the SCBWI Nebraska Groups.io Group!
 Members will get an invitation to join the Groups.io Group.
 If you are a new member and haven’t received an invitation, email Alison Pearce Stevens and she will make sure you can join.
 Conversation, good news and blatant self-promotion is encouraged here—toot your own horn or someone else’s!

 Our regional volunteers are hosting an online Weekly Shop Talk chat via Zoom so that members might come together for some care, community and creativity!
-Drop in on Wednesday afternoons between 4:00 and 5:00 p.m.
-(Central time), no registration required (members, see this page for more information).
+Drop in on Monday evenings between 7:30 and 8:30 p.m.
+(Central time), no registration required.
 Each Shop Talk will focus on a kidlit topic, then open up to socialize.
-When you attend, you are entered to win a free webinar (one given out each month, starting in May).
+When you attend, you are entered to win a free webinar (one given out each month).
 The more times you enter, the more chances you have to win!

 If you have never used Zoom, please watch these two videos to help you Zoom up to speed!